Clean, safe and friendly lodging included in your program fees

-Riobamba is a quaint, friendly city of about 250,000 inhabitants, where the colonial and indigenous flavors have not given way completely to the modern and technological advanced western culture.
-Participants may stay with families, Pukara Tambo, Rincón Aleman, or at the Fundacion Duchicela's house in Cacha-Machangara.
+Riobamba is a quaint, friendly city of about 250,000 inhabitants, where the colonial and indigenous flavors have not completely given way to western culture.
+Participants may stay with families in homestays, The Pukara Tambo Cultural Center, The Rincón Aleman Bed and Breakfast, or at the Fundacion Duchicela's house in Cacha-Machangara.
 All our sites have been carefully selected for their cleanliness, safety, and friendly disposition.
-All of our stays have potable, hot water, electricity, an extremely clean kitchen, and a very safe, non-smoking environment.
+All of our lodging options have potable, hot water, electricity, an extremely clean kitchen, and a very safe, non-smoking environment.

-Our families have had Cachamsi participants before and understand our program's mission.
-They encourage the participants to speak Spanish and include the guests in their daily family customs.
+All of our families have been hosting Cachamsi participants for many years, and understand both our program's mission and the needs of our participants.
+They encourage the participants to speak Spanish and include them in their daily family customs.
 All family stays are located within Riobamba and are within walking distance or a short bus ride to Hospital Andino and Hospital del Seguro.
 Family stays have private rooms with either private or shared bathrooms.
 They all offer three meals a day seven days a week and free laundry.
-Family stays do not have shared bedrooms, however two or three participants may stay in one family home.
+Family stays do not have shared bedrooms, however, two or three participants may stay in one family home at the same time.
 Family stays are assigned on a first come first served basis.
 All host families are non-smoking households.

-All families are similar in that they are friendly, safe, and love having guests stay in their home, however, participants must be respectful and courteous their family's individual customs including curfews (usually only an issue when there is a very young child or infant in the household).
-Telephone use and long distance charges are not included in the fee, so participants must discuss with host families about phone use and how any charges will be reimburssed.
+All families are similar in that they are friendly, safe, and love having guests stay in their home.
+In return, participants must be respectful and courteous to their family's individual customs including curfews (usually only an issue when there is a very young child or infant in the household).
+Telephone use and long distance charges are not included in the fee, so participants must discuss with host families about landline phone use and how any charges will be reimbursed.
 In a nutshell, we expect participants to use common sense, i.e. don't return home at 3:30 in the morning excessively drunk.
 We recommend family stays simply because past Cachamsi participants have enjoyed them the most.
 Participants are usually amazed by how much their Spanish has improved by the end of their stay.

-The Pukara Tambo is a religious and cultural center located a short walk from the community of Cacha-Machangara.
-It is used for Inti Raymi celebrations, community meetings, educational seminars, and lodging for local and foreign guests.
-Aside from offering spectacular views of the surrounding mountains and Chimborazo, Pucará Tambo cabins offer private bath, storing closets, hot water, internet availability, laundry services and three meals per day.
+Pucara Tambo is a religious and cultural center located a short walk from the community of Cacha-Machangara.
+It is used for the indigenious Inti Raymi celebrations, community meetings, educational seminars, and lodging for local and foreign guests.
+Aside from offering spectacular views of the surrounding mountains and Chimborazo, Pucará Tambo facilities offer private baths, storing closets, hot water, internet availability, laundry services and three meals per day.

-The Rincon Aleman bed and breakfast is owned Elena Torres.
+The Rincon Aleman bed and breakfast is owned by Elena Torres.
 This bed and breakfast is located in a quiet and safe part of Riobamba.
 It offers a clean and professional environment.
-The bed and breakfast gives you the feel of an upscale place but is still affordable by our standards.
+The bed and breakfast gives you the feel of an upscale establishment, however it is very affordable.
 Elena has great contacts with tourist guides and operators.
-A breakfast is included in your fee, and participants are responsible other meals.
-There are restaurants and grocery stores our participants have used in the past, their names and locations will be available to you.
-Laundry, and phone access is available but not included in fees.
+A breakfast is included in your fee, and participants are responsible for all other meals.
+Laundry and phone access are available but must be purchased separately.
 Each room has cable tv, a phone, wifi, and a private bathroom.
-However, bathroom may be shared if room is shared.
+However, bathroom access may be shared if room is shared.

 Participants usually have more freedom to come and go as they please (there is no set curfew, per say), but a bus or taxi is needed to reach the center of town.
 Taxi fare is about $2.50-3.00 each way.
 Bus fair is about 30 cents.